Northrop B-2 Spirit: Overview

-The development and construction of the B-2 required pioneering use of computer-aided design and manufacturing technologies, due to its complex flight characteristics and design requirements to maintain very low visibility to multiple means of detection.
+The development and construction of the B-2 required pioneering use of computer-aided design and manufacturing technologies due to its complex flight characteristics and design requirements to maintain very low visibility to multiple means of detection.
 The B-2 bears a resemblance to earlier Northrop aircraft; the YB-35 and YB-49 were both flying wing bombers that had been canceled in development in the early 1950s, allegedly for political reasons.
 The resemblance goes as far as B-2 and YB-49 having the same wingspan.
 The YB-49 also had a small radar cross-section.

-Approximately 80 pilots fly the B-2.
+About 80 pilots fly the B-2.
 Each aircraft has a crew of two, a pilot in the left seat and mission commander in the right, and has provisions for a third crew member if needed.
 For comparison, the B-1B has a crew of four and the B-52 has a crew of five.
 The B-2 is highly automated, and one crew member can sleep in a camp bed, use a toilet, or prepare a hot meal while the other monitors the aircraft, unlike most two-seat aircraft.
 Extensive sleep cycle and fatigue research was conducted to improve crew performance on long sorties.
 Advanced training is conducted at the USAF Weapons School.